datanav/docs/DTLReferenceGuide.rst

           particular ``hops`` function.
 It can only be specified on the last HOP_SPEC argument.

+       7. ``trace``: OPTIONAL.
+A string.
+The default is not set.
+          If set, it is used to enable gathering of statistics for the execution of the ``hops`` function during runtime.
+Currently this tracks the maximum cardinality of the join statements in the ``hops``.
+This information will be available in the pipe execution log in the ``pump-completed`` and ``pump-failed`` entities.
+The value of the ``trace`` property should be unique to the particular ``hops`` function as it will be used to key the statistics gathered about its execution.
+          The ``trace`` property should only be specified on the last HOP_SPEC argument.

        | If multiple HOP_SPEC arguments are given, then the output of
          a HOP_SPEC is passed on as the input to the next.
 This is a convenient way of chaining hops together.
 It is mostly useful